 Multiplication.
-It is a math skills that allows math life skills to be completed in a faster timeframe.
-When I first began teaching in a low incidence classroom the idea of teaching multiplication seemed like a mountain I wasn’t prepared to climb.
-How could I make this complex skills accessible for my students?
-Well the answer was simple (and also the answer to many of the questions about behavior and curriculum in my classroom).
+It is a math skill that allows math life skills to be completed in a faster timeframe.
+When I first began teaching in a low-incidence classroom the idea of teaching multiplication seemed like a mountain I wasn’t prepared to climb.
+How could I make these complex skills accessible to my students?
+Well, the answer was simple (and also the answer to many of the questions about behavior and curriculum in my classroom).
 VISUALS.

 Before we can have visuals we need to know what to teach.
 I currently teach in Ohio and I am IN LOVE

-(they are broken down in to ELA, Science, Social Studies, and Math).
-All the standards in Ohio are based off the Common Core State standards except for Social Studies (which is specific to Ohio history).
+(they are broken down into ELA, Science, Social Studies, and Math).
+All the standards in Ohio are based on the Common Core State standards except for Social Studies (which is specific to Ohio history).

-When looking at the image above (taken from education.ohio.gov) the standards are broken down in a, b, and c with A being the most complex and C being the least complex to the original standard.
-This is the basic frame work that I use to determine how to differentiate grade level standards for my students participating in a modified curriculum.
-I won’t go into too much more detail on the Ohio Extended Standards but I HIGHY suggest that you take the time to look into the extended standards your state has developed OR check out Ohio’s.
+When looking at the image above (taken from education.ohio.gov) the standards are broken down into a, b, and c with A being the most complex and C being the least complex to the original standard.
+This is the basic framework that I use to determine how to differentiate grade-level standards for my students participating in a modified curriculum.
+I won’t go into too much more detail on the Ohio Extended Standards but I HIGHLY suggest that you take the time to look into the extended standards your state has developed OR check out Ohio’s.
 It has been a game changer in my road map to creating a meaningful curriculum for my students.

-So lets get back to math: specifically multiplication.
+So let’s get back to math: specifically multiplication.
 I realize that some of your students may still be working on basic math skills.
-However, I am a firm believer in exposing your students to rigor and I am willing to bet that you will be amazed at what your students can accomplish.
-I created a leveled Math curriculum for grade bands k-2 and have begun grade bands 3-5 with a multiplication unit.
+However, I am a firm believer in exposing your students to grade-level standards will help them succeed!
+I created a leveled Math curriculum for grade bands k-2 and have begun grade 3 with a multiplication unit.
 This is how it is broken down: each unit has 5 skills all taken directly from the Ohio Extended Standards.

 Level One Skills: